WOMEN IN SCIENCE: Archive Material, Trails and Talks

 Ada, Countess of Lovelace, is sometimes called the world’s first computer programmer and has become an icon for women in technology.
 But how did a young woman in the 19th century, without access to formal school or university education, acquire the knowledge and expertise to become a pioneer of computer science?

-Professor Martin is a professor at the University of Oxford whose research interests span mathematics, computer science and the humanities.
+Ursula Martin is a professor at the University of Oxford whose research interests span mathematics, computer science and the humanities.
 She recently wrote Ada Lovelace, the Making of a Computer Scientist with Christopher Hollings and Adrian Rice.
 It is the first popular account of the scientific and mathematical education of Ada Lovelace.
-We will update our events page with booking details in August.

 Dr Patricia Fara – Thursday 22 November 2018